open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-discussions-february-2023.md

 **Q:** What is the timeline for full specification compliance for OTel Go SDK?

-**A:** In the Go Otel SDK, the current progress is mostly around metrics.
+**A:** In the Go OTel SDK, the current progress is mostly around metrics.
 The logging development is frozen.
 Major work is being done in metrics sdk.
 Go metrics progress can be tracked [here](https://github.com/open-telemetry/opentelemetry-go/projects?query=is%3Aopen).